investastuces/investastuces_source/content/a-propos.md

 When I arrived in the USA, I quickly realized that my skills in French law would be of utter uselessness in the USA.
 So I started to work as a truck driver and loader in large transportation companies.
 Even though these part-time and very irregular jobs allowed me to meet extraordinary people, they also left me plenty of free time.
 So I wondered what I could do with this new, more open schedule...

 About ten years ago, I began to take an interest in the various investments that exist, and I started buying magazines and books, and looking up investment tips (<i>astuces</i>, in French) online -- in short, understanding financial investments became a real passion for me.
-My wife and I ??made our first investment in real estate in 2011 (a new two-bedroom, or T2, apartment in Rennes using the French Scellier tax law), then a second in 2014 (an older studio apartment in Rennes).
+My wife and I made our first investment in real estate in 2011 (a new two-bedroom, or T2, apartment in Rennes using the French Scellier tax law), then a second in 2014 (an older studio apartment in Rennes).
 At the same time, as traditional banking and other life insurance investments were yielding us almost nothing, I started to get interested in the stock market.
 Having gotten various pieces of advice on stock investments, I decided to get into this complicated but exciting world in 2014.

 #### What we observed :